SrSupp/Helene_electronics/README.md

 After programming, each board should slowly blink red!
 4. Set the SMD-Jumpers.
 For joints 1 and 6 the CAN terminating resistor must be set by bridging the SMD solder bridge next to the CAN sockets.
-SMD pads are provided next to the USB socket.
-These are used to configure the Joint-ID, which is set binary by bridging the SMD pads.
+Additionally the Joint-ID must be set for each board.
+For this purpose four SMD pads are provided next to the USB socket.
+By bridging these pads the ID can be set.
+The data format is binary with the most significant bit first.
 For example the joint 5: 0 1 0 1 must be set.
 5. Calibrate the zero position
 6. Enable Nullpunktfahrt globally